RuedigerVoigt/exoskeleton/documentation/installation.md

 python3 --version
 ```

-Python 3.9 and 3.10 are tested and fully supported.
+Python 3.11 through 3.14 are tested and fully supported.

 ### Installing with Pip